stan754/IntuneGraph/docs/Reference/Public/New-ReturnCode.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### This function returns the response
+### This function outputs a new return code for a Win32 Application in Microsoft Intune

 ## NOTES
-NAME: Invoke-PatchRequest
+NAME: New-ReturnCode

 ## RELATED LINKS